cpritchett/nix-config/modules/hosts/zfs/README.md

 # TODO
-currently yomaq.syncoid.enable and yomaq.sanoid.enable is enabled by default on all hosts in the syncoid and sanoid modules, when I change from using common modules to using suites, this should move to a suite and should be disabled by default here.
+currently cpritchett.syncoid.enable and cpritchett.sanoid.enable is enabled by default on all hosts in the syncoid and sanoid modules, when I change from using common modules to using suites, this should move to a suite and should be disabled by default here.